 Just like people, dogs inherit their parents’ genes.
 High cholesterol susceptibility is often inherited.
 If you’re worried about your dog, hold off on giving them foods very high in fat, including butter.

 Other fatty foods to avoid besides butter are avocados, excessive fat trimmings, macadamia nuts, bacon, sausage and of course all fried foods.
 You could make the case that butter falls into this category of being a really bad choice as well.

 Certainly the alternative to butter, margarine, is out of the question with all the unnatural chemical ingredients it contains.
 Margarine can also contain high levels of trans fat which is definitely not something your dog should be consuming.

 Some foods can be hazardous to your dog’s health and well-being.
 This is especially true for the foods that you yourself should not be eating.
 Something like raw meat and eggs, since it can contain bacteria, can make both humans and dogs sick.
 For dogs, there are additional foods you must know about!
 Browse the site to learn more.

 Diet For Healthy Dogs

-In general, dogs basically need five foods for a healthy diet which are proteins, carbohydrates, fats (like omega-3), fruits, and fiber.
-Basically meat is a priority and fruits are secondary.
+In general, dogs basically need five foods for a healthy diet which are proteins, carbohydrates, fats (like omega-3), fruits and fiber.
+Meat is a priority and fruits are secondary if necessary at all.
 If you cannot provide your dog with these foods then it is probably a good idea to keep them on a store bought quality dog food.
 Just know what to look for.